mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel-tcp.md

 The recently proposed QUIC tunnel protocol {{I-D.piraux-intarea-quic-tunnel}}
 supports the exchange of IP packets and Ethernet frames over a QUIC connection.
-Its two operating modes transports plain packets inside QUIC frames.
-Its main advantage is that it supports any network-layer protocol.
+Its two existing operating modes transports plain packets inside QUIC frames.
+Their main advantage is that they support any network-layer protocol.
 However, this advantage comes with a large per-packet overhead since each packet contains both a network and a transport header.
 All these headers must be transmitted in addition to the IP/UDP/QUIC headers of the QUIC